If you're a marijuana smoker, you've more than likely pondered the question, what is the difference between Indica, Sativa, and Hybrid strains?

 Given the effects, it is generally suggested that you stick with Sativa for daytime use and Indica for night time.
 Since an Indica plant can easily put you down, it is recommended to choose Sativa to get a more productive day in, and then wind down with the other at night.

-Hybrids are wonderful in the sense that, you get to enjoy the best of both worlds and experience both the benefits of a Sativa and Indica plant, making it a truly spectacular type of strain.
+Hybrids are wonderful in the sense that you get to enjoy the best of both worlds and experience both the benefits of a Sativa high and Indica high, making it a truly spectacular type of strain.

-Pure strains are hard to come by and due to their rare nature, it is more than likely you'll find yourself smoking a hybrid cannabis strain.
-These days, the cannabis you find in your local smoke shop, tend to be a combination of both Sativa and Indica strains.
+Pure strains are hard to come by and due to their rare nature, it is more than likely you'll find yourself smoking a hybrid weed strain.
+These days, the cannabis you find in your local smoke shop tends to be a combination of both Sativa and Indica strains.

 This is due to the significant amount of cross breeding that has been done since the 90s.

-Almost 90% or more of strains today are ALL hybrid.
+Almost 90% or more of strains today are ALL hybrid weed.
 Whether or not it is 99% an Indica cannabis plant and 1% Sativa, it is still considered a hybrid if it is not 100% pure bred.

 However, all because an authentic marijuana strain is hard to come by, it doesn't mean it does not exist, therefore, you are NOT out of luck.

 What are you waiting for?
-Find yourself a bangin glass piece and some dank buds to relieve all your stresses!
+Find yourself a bangin glass piece and some dank buds to relieve all your stress!